What is MPI Trade Certification?

 MPI Trade Certification will enable $33b of export trade each year and help protect New Zealand from harmful pests and diseases.

 Industry groups started using the new system in late 2024.
 They are moving to MPI Trade Certification in different stages, by sector group.
-The wine sector moved to the system in 2024.
-Plant and animal product sectors will move to the new system in 2026.
+The wine sector moved to the system in 2024, the plant products sector in March 2026.
+The animal product sector will move to the new system in August 2026.

-So far, MPI Trade Certification has replaced Wine E-cert and Tahora (for the exchange of electronic import certificates).
-MPI Trade Certification functionality to replace ePhyto and AP E-cert is currently being developed.
+So far, MPI Trade Certification has replaced Wine E-cert, ePhyto and Tahora (for the exchange of electronic import certificates).
+MPI Trade Certification functionality to replace AP E-cert is currently being developed.
 See the following sections for more details.

 Why our certification systems need replacing